larry0x/abstract-account/README.md

 | [`account-granter`](./cosmwasm/contracts/granter/)     | account with authz grant capability             | [YouTube][9]  |
 | [`account-updatable`](./cosmwasm/contracts/updatable/) | account with rotatable pubkey                   | [YouTube][10] |

-Two of these account types ("updatable" and "granter") have video demos; see the table above for YouTube links.
+Two of them ("updatable" and "granter") have accompanied video demos; see the table above for YouTube links.

 They are also used in unit tests of the module; see relevant test files for details.